json-schema-org/json-schema-org.github.io/index.md

 Learning a new specification can be daunting.

-Luckily, we created this [getting started guide](/learn/getting-started-step-by-step)!
+You should read our [getting started guide](/learn/getting-started-step-by-step)!

-After that, you could check out all our [learning resources](/learn).
+You can also see our other [learning resources](/learn).

 ### Got questions?

-We're here to help!
+The JSON Schema team and community are here to help!

 At any point, feel free to join our [Slack server](/slack).